sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 - Select the name of project which you would like to import from the zip file

-There are three options when importing Applications:
+There are two options when importing Applications:

+* Import to a New Application

+* Import to an Existing Application

+When importing to an existing Application, there are 3 possible methods to choose from:

 * Create new workflows and datasets when importing them into the Application.